bradford-hamilton/Ruby-On-Quails/guides/source/autoloading_and_reloading_constants.md

 Introduction
 ------------

-Ruby on Rails allows applications to be written as if their code was preloaded.
+Ruby on Quails allows applications to be written as if their code was preloaded.

 In a normal Ruby program classes need to load their dependencies: